Briar Rose Farm

-The opportunity to source genetics focused on strong structure, resilience, output, friendly natures and shape my own herds to reflect the attributes most important to my interests whilst embracing the breed standards and striving for perfection is just exhilarating!
-Join me and fall in love with these beautiful charismatic animals.
+The opportunity to source genetics focused on strong structure, resilience, output, friendly natures and shape my own herds to reflect the attributes and natures I desire whilst embracing the breed standards and striving for perfection each new generation is just exhilarating!

 BE INFORMED >>

-Please please please do your research to see if these adorable animals will suit your lifestyle and decide what their function is before you buy.
+Please please please do your research to see if these amazing animals will suit your lifestyle and decide what their function is before you buy.
 It is a big commitment and your animals will be relying on you for their health, well being and attention for the rest of their lives, whether that be as a pet or production animal.
 The internet is a great place to start.
 You can also speak to or email breeders and there are some great books available but nothing beats a visit to studs and seeing for yourself.